Cannabis in Egypt

-Cannabis in Egypt is illegal, however it is widely used but not publicly.
-Law enforcements are often particularly lax when it comes to cannabis smokers.
-Also, its use is a part of the common culture in the country for many people.
-Large-scale smuggling of cannabis is punishable by death, while penalties for possessing even small amounts can also be severe.
+Cannabis use is illegal in Egypt; however, it is widely used privately and informally tolerated in some regions.
+Law enforcement is often lax when it comes to cannabis smokers, and its use is a part of the common culture for many people in Egypt.
+However, Large-scale smuggling of cannabis is punishable by death, while penalties for possessing even small amounts can also be severe.
 Despite this, these laws are not enforced in many parts of Egypt, where cannabis is often consumed openly in local cafes.

 History

 Evidence has suggested that cannabis has been present in Egypt since circa 3000 BC.
 However, whether or not it was used for psychoactive purposes during this time has not been documented.
 It was stated in a book written in 1980 that cannabis cultivation has occurred in Egypt for "almost a thousand years".
 During this time, cannabis was used for making rope and it was also cultivated for use as a drug.
 Cannabis has been utilized in Egypt for hashish production for at least the last "eight or nine centuries".

 It has been stated that hashish was introduced to Egypt by "mystic Islamic travelers" from Syria sometime during the Ayyubid dynasty in the 12th century AD.
 Hashish consumption by Egyptian Sufis has been documented as occurrent in the thirteenth century AD, and a unique type of cannabis referred to as Indian hemp was also documented during this time.
 At this time, the Indian hemp was described as having been called hashishab, as only been seen (by the writer) in Egypt, and as having been grown in gardens.
 Enforcement against cannabis dates back as early as around the 14th century, when cannabis users in Egypt could be punished by having their teeth pulled out.
+David ben Solomon ibn Abi Zimra recorded (c.
+1525) that "they eat cannabis leaves in Egypt, and are inebriated thereby, and they say that it makes one happy.
+They eat it raw and plain, and in some places they also use it like linen to make garments."